droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/base58.cpp - Base58 support code, including CBitcoinAddress and CSecret, along with a derived (from CBase58Data) external class (CBitcoinExtKey) that, when typedef’d, is used for external, Base58-encoded private (CBitcoinExtKeyBase) and public (CBitcoinExtPubKeyBase) keys.

 ./src/base58.h - See the CPP file.

+./src/bignum.h - C++ wrapper around OpenSSL's BIGNUM class (CBigNum).
+Was used when Core had OpenSSL dependencies in things like the scripting system. [*Moved to ./src/test/bignum.h in 0.11*](https://github.com/bitcoin/bitcoin/pull/4160) because only ./src/test/scriptnum_tests.cpp still required the CBigNum class.

 ./src/bitcoin-cli.cpp - Binary used to communicate with / send commands to *bitcoind*.